 The OnePlus 8 Pro is the company's most 'pro' device yet.

 I have low-band 5G at my apartment through Google Fi, and speeds are fine, but nothing to write home about.
 The point of low-band 5G is really to reduce the load on 4G networks, which should give more consistent service.

-While I don’t recommend demanding 5G on your next phone, most devices running the Qualcomm 865 will feature it, since the chipset requires the X55 modem.
+While we don’t recommend demanding 5G on your next phone quite yet, most devices running the Qualcomm 865 will feature it, since the chipset requires the X55 modem.
 This pricey chip combo is another factor that adds to the 8 series’ higher price tag.

 A class-leading display

 OnePlus bumped the refresh rate of this device from 90Hz to 120Hz.
 Combined with the Quad HD+ capable panel, this is one of the fastest and highest-resolution smartphone displays available.
 OnePlus ships this device set to Full HD+ 120Hz mode out of the box, but you have the option to push both settings to the max if you wish.

 The phone also uses an adaptive mode for 120Hz, which switches back to 60Hz when the phone is displaying something static.
 When in use, it switches back to 120Hz.
 The device has a touch sampling rate of 240Hz.

 OnePlus said this was the best display on any phone it had made to date, and our data supported that claim.

 In particular, the color accuracy of the device’s display is top-notch.
 The phone ships in Vivid mode, which isn’t as accurate due to the phone boosting saturation, but switch it to Natural mode, and the display’s color accuracy jumps.